By Paul Tocatlian.

 By not identifying users with their personal information

 All financial information flowing through the Bitcoin network is public, except for the identities behind the transactions.
 Bitcoin does not use personal information to identify the holders of funds, but Bitcoin addresses.
 An address is a long string of seemingly random letters and numbers.
-An addresses is the public part of a public–private cryptographic key.
+An address is the public part of a public–private cryptographic key.
 The private part of the key is under the safeguard of the user.

 By creating an immutable chain of blocks of transactions